nix-community/nixvim/docs/platforms/standalone.md

 ## Accessing options used in an existing configuration

-The `config` used to produce a standalone nixvim derivation can be accessed as an attribute on the derivation, similar to `<nixvim>.extend`.
+The `config` used to produce a standalone Nixvim derivation can be accessed as an attribute on the derivation, similar to `<nixvim>.extend`.

-This may be useful if you want unrelated parts of your NixOS, Home Manager or nix-darwin configuration to use the same value as something in your nixvim configuration.
+This may be useful if you want unrelated parts of your NixOS, Home Manager or nix-darwin configuration to use the same value as something in your Nixvim configuration.

-## Accessing nixvim options
+## Accessing Nixvim options

-Given a nixvim derivation it is possible to access the module options using `<derivation>.options`.
+Given a Nixvim derivation it is possible to access the module options using `<derivation>.options`.
 This can be useful to configure `nixd` for example:

 ```nix